octobercms/docs/3.x/cms/tailor/introduction.md

 Blueprints are 100% portable.
 They use internal identifiers and can reside in any directory with any file name.
 :::

 Blueprints are defined using the YAML syntax and will always contain three identifiers, a unique UUID, a user-friendly handle and the blueprint type.
-The filename and folder of a blueprint is used to organise blueprints and is not used as an identifier.
+The filename and folder of a blueprint is used to organize blueprints and is not used as an identifier.
 All other properties are defined in the blueprint's relevant documentation article.

 ```yaml
 uuid: edcd102e-0525-4e4d-b07e-633ae6c18db6